Beyond Diagonal RIS: Passive Maximum Ratio Transmission and Interference Nulling Enabler: Introduction

-\textbf{BD-RIS}: A two-stage design for the \gls{bdris} scattering matrix and \gls{bs} precoding matrix is considered in \cite{Li2022-TVT,Fang2024-CommLett}, unlike \cite{Hongyu2023-TWC} which considers the joint design.
-For instance, Li \textit{et al.} \cite{Li2022-TVT} consider \gls{ndris} with single-connected architecture and design the \gls{ndris} scattering matrix to maximize sum of the users' combined channel gain following semi-define relaxation method, while the popular water-filling method is used for power allocation although interference has not been nullified.
-Similarly, Fang and Mao \cite{Fang2024-CommLett} consider \gls{bdris} with group/fully-connected architectures and derive a closed-form \gls{bdris} scattering matrix to maximize the sum of the users' equivalent channel gains following the gradient decent approach and symmetric unitary projection, while regularized \gls{zf} precoding is considered at the \gls{bs}.
-While relaxing the symmetry condition, the authors of \cite{Hongyu2023-TWC} consider maximizing the sum rate and transforming the original problem into a multi-block optimization using auxiliary variables and solving it iteratively until convergence.
+\textbf{BD-RIS}: A joint design for the \gls{bdris} scattering matrix and \gls{bs} precoder is considered in \cite{Hongyu2022-TWC,Hongyu2023-JSAC,Rev3_1,Matteo2024-TWC,Rev3_2}, unlike \cite{Fang2024-CommLett} which considers a two-stage design.
+The authors of \cite{Hongyu2022-TWC,Hongyu2023-JSAC} maximize the sum rate of a multi-sector \gls{bdris} aided system by transforming the original problem into a multi-block optimization using auxiliary variables and solving it iteratively until convergence.
+In \cite{Rev3_1}, a unified approach is proposed for various objectives such as energy efficiency maximization, energy consumption minimization and sum rate maximization, while satisfying all constraints on the \gls{bdris} scattering matrix with additional quality-of-service constraints.
 In \cite{Matteo2024-TWC}, Nerini \textit{et al.} derive a closed-form \gls{bdris} scattering matrix that maximizes the channel gain of the single-user \gls{siso} scenario and the solution is extended to the \gls{mumiso} scenario.
-Furthermore, \gls{bdris} has been utilized in \gls{isac} systems \cite{Liu2024-LWC,chen2024transmitter}.
-For instance, the authors of \cite{Liu2024-LWC} jointly optimize the \gls{bs} linear filter, and precoder, as well as the \gls{bdris} scattering matrix to maximize the sum rate while satisfying the sensing requirements.
-Chen and Mao \cite{chen2024transmitter} propose a two-stage design to jointly maximize the sum rate and minimize the largest eigenvalue of the Cramér-Rao bound matrix for multiple sensing targets.
+Sun \textit{et al.} \cite{Rev3_2} utilize the Takagi factorization-based symmetric unitary projection and \gls{ao} to jointly design the \gls{bs} precoder and the fully-connected \gls{bdris} scattering matrix.
+The \gls{bs} precoder aims to minimize the transmitted power and satisfy certain \gls{sinr} thresholds at the users, while the \gls{bdris} scattering matrix aims to maximize the equivalent channel's squared trace magnitude.
+Fang and Mao \cite{Fang2024-CommLett} consider \gls{bdris} with group/fully-connected architectures and derive a closed-form \gls{bdris} scattering matrix to maximize the sum of the users' equivalent channel gains following the gradient decent approach and the \gls{svd}-based symmetric unitary projection, while regularized \gls{zf} precoding is considered at the \gls{bs}.